jmhuer/music_data/README.md

 ## TODO
 - We need a template web LLM chat that will fit out needs [Nithish]
+  > Update: <add here>

 - We need to finish this code base ..
 I need to extend functionality to all differrent chords 'types' right now the all chords use the standard chord type. [juan]
+  > Update: <add here>

 - We need a LLM based appraoch to process the input_text with structure.
 We need to find a good way to map input_text to actions: play, modify, answer general questions, etc. This might be a prompting thing + some tools to get structured outputs
+  > Update: <add here>

 - We need to finetune the LLM to understand and generate Json files like the ones used here.
 This will require finetunning.
+  > Update: <add here>

 - We need to figure out how the backend will work.
 I think tone.js can be used to substitude the python code here.
 But we need to think about the architecture
+  > Update: <add here>